-But, there is one aspect, which, if ignored, can render all the technological advancement useless – performance measurement.
-With round-the-clock performance measurement, you can expect to achieve consistent and predictable productivity levels.
+However, there is one aspect that, if ignored, can render all that implementation of technological advancement futile—performance measurement.
+Round-the-clock performance measurement is essential to achieving consistent and predictable productivity levels.

 This blog will provide you with some of the top warehouse KPIs (Key Performance Indicators) that every warehouse manager should be tracking.

-Peter Drucker, one of the most renowned business management gurus, puts the idea aptly in his words:
+Peter Drucker, one of the most renowned business management gurus, expresses the idea aptly:

-And that is the very essence of lean warehouse management too.
-Tracking performance not only lets you track the efficiency of warehouse processes, but also take corrective measures to increase productivity and asset utilization.
+And that is the very essence of lean warehouse management as well.
+Tracking performance lets you not only monitor the efficiency of warehouse processes, but also take corrective measures to increase productivity and asset utilization.
 The result is continuous operational improvement and increased customer satisfaction.

 Here are the top 24 warehouse key performance indicators as they relate to standard warehouse and distribution center processes: